jessag/Relational-Database-FCC/README.md

 ### Exercises
 ##
-#### Student DB 1
+#### Student DB 1 & Student DB 1 Bash Script
-This is a code dump of a postgreSQL student database that was created and filled using bash scripting.
+Student DB 1 is a code dump of a postgreSQL student database that was created and filled using bash scripting.
 Two .csv files were provided by FCC, students.csv and courses.csv.
-Using bash scripting, the files were parsed through line by line and student, major, and gpa information was gathered and placed in the appropriate table.
+Using bash scripting (Student DB 1 Bash Script), the files were parsed through line by line and student, major, and gpa information was gathered and placed in the appropriate table.